Bibliography of George Washington: Primary sources and documents

-After Washington died the huge volumes of his writings and documents were bequeathed to his nephew, Bushrod Washington.
+After Washington died at the age of 67, the huge volumes of his writings and documents were bequeathed to his nephew, Bushrod Washington.
 Not long after Washington's death Bushrod prevailed upon several authors to write Washington's biography.
 He first approached Washington's old friend and compatriot John Marshall to write a biography, offering all of Washington's letters, manuscripts and diaries to help in the effort, to which Marshall agreed, subsequently producing his five-volume biography of George Washington, first published between 1804 and 1807.
 With its many references to various letters and documents, Marshall's five-volume work became the sole comprehensive source for Washington and his life that served advanced readers for several decades.
 Finally in 1833 Bushrod also allowed Jared Sparks access to Washington's letters, and in 1839 Sparks published his two-volume, The Life of George Washington, which drew on the same abundance of primary sources.
 He also produced a large 12-volume work outlining Washington's writings, published between 1833 and 1837.
 Sparks was sometimes criticized for silently editing Washington's spelling, grammar and various phrases.